SoftwareTechnologyMQ/SoftwareTechnologyMQ.github.io/lists.md

 Lists are data structures, much like arrays.
 The differences being,

-### 1. Lists must hold objects

-Arrays can hold a collection of primitive data types or a collection of objects, while lists can hold a collection of objects, **not** primitive data types.

 ### 2. Lists grow as required

 The size of array needs to be specified at the time of creating an array.
 The size of a list need not be specified.
 You can add as many items as you want to a list (permitting system memory).